 The objectives of this work include the following:

-Develop Stage 2 normative technical specification for AIML enablement service as a new SEAL service, based on the key issues, architecture, solutions, and conclusions captured in [e].
+Develop Stage 2 normative technical specification for AIML enablement service as a new SEAL service, based on the key issues, architecture, solutions, and conclusions captured in [7].
 The Stage 2 normative technical specification will include the following aspects:

 - Architecture requirements, deployment models and application architecture for AIML service enablement over 3GPP networks.